-Produce Perks is Ohio’s nutrition incentive program and as statewide evaluators, we are part of the Ohio Nutrition Incentive Network (ONIN).
+Produce Perks is Ohio’s nutrition incentive program and as statewide evaluators, we are part of the Ohio Nutrition Incentive Network (OHNIN).
 Produce Perks empowers SNAP recipients to purchase fresh, healthy fruits and vegetables from Ohio farmers’ markets and grocery stores across the state.
 The program provides a dollar-for-dollar match for shoppers using SNAP/EBT to buy fresh produce.
-The program operates at more than 100 locations.
+The program operates at more than 100 locations and program operations vary per location.

 To learn more about who funds this work, please click here.